ssb22/CedPane/README.md

 Raspberry Pi is a trademark of the Raspberry Pi Foundation.
 Segway is a trademark of Segway Inc.
 Sibelius is a registered trademark of Avid Technology, Inc. or its subsidiaries.
+Star Trek is a trademark of CBS Studios Inc. / Paramount.
 Thermos is a trademark of Thermos LLC.
 Toshiba is a trademark of Tokyo Shibaura Denki Kabushiki Kaisha, also called Kabushiki Kaisha Toshiba.
 Twitter and Tweet are trademarks of Twitter Inc.
 Uber is a trademark of Uber Technologies, Inc.
+UltraCane is a trademark owned by Sound Foresight Ltd.
+Unilever is a trademark either owned or used under license by Unilever PLC/Unilever NV and affiliates.
 Walmart is a trademark and brand of Walmart Apollo, LLC.
 WeChat is a trademark of Tencent Holdings Limited.
 Wenlin is a trademark of Wenlin Institute, Inc. SPC.